DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 ﻿DieFledermaus format (.maus file)
 =================================
-Version 0.94
+Version 0.95
 ------------
 * File Extension: ".maus"
 * Byte order: little-endian
 * Signing form: two's complement

 The DieFledermaus file format is simply a [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE)-compressed file, with metadata and a magic number.
 The name exists solely to be a bilingual pun.
-0.94 is the minimum defined and supported version number.
+Two version numbers are defined for use: 0.94 (depreciated) and 0.95.

 Terminology
 -----------
+* **decompressed file** or **decompressed data:** The file as it originally existed before compression.
+* **compressed file** or **compressed data:** The file as it exists after compression, but before encryption.
+This is referred to as such even if the compression-mode is *none*.
 * **encoder:** Any application, library, or other software which encodes data to a DieFledermaus stream.
 * **decoder:** Any application, library, or other software which restores the data in a DieFledermaus stream to its original form.
-These may, of course, refer to the same software.
+* **re-encoder:** Any software which functions as both an encoder and a decoder.
+* **length-prefixed string:** In the DieFledermaus format, a sequence of bytes, usually UTF-8 text, which is prefixed by a single unsigned byte indicating the length (not including the length-byte itself).
+If the length-byte has a value of 0, the length of the string is 256.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).